 ASHA and participating speech-language pathologists (SLPs) have used the data collected through the National Outcomes Measurement System (NOMS) to illustrate the value of speech-language pathology services for many years.
-In an upcoming enhancement to NOMS, audiologists will be able to measure outcomes and illustrate the value of their services through the new Audiology Registry.
-Audiologists will be able to register their organization as a data collection site and submit their patient information to the registry, including the patient’s audiological status measured with speech perception measures and patient-reported outcomes.
-In exchange for participation, audiologists and their organizations will have access to customizable outcome reports that benchmark their data against the national data.
-ASHA and participating audiologists will be able to use this to improve the quality of their services, demonstrate the value of audiological intervention, and advocate for the profession.
-If you would like to be notified when the Audiology Registry launches, please email NOMS@asha.org.
+Now audiologists can measure outcomes and illustrate the value of their services through the new Audiology Registry.
+Audiologists can register their organization as a data collection site and submit their patient information to the registry, including the patient’s audiological status measured with speech perception measures and patient-reported outcomes.
+In exchange for participation, audiologists and their organizations have access to customizable outcome reports that benchmark their data against the national data.
+ASHA and participating audiologists can now use these data to improve the quality of their services, demonstrate the value of audiological intervention, and advocate for the profession.

 ASHA has released a new version of NOMS that includes new features and enhancements, many requested by users, to make data collection quicker and easier and to give users the ability to generate even more powerful data reports.
-We’ve combined the Adult and Pre-K components into a single SLP Registry that includes patients ages three (3) and older.
+The new SLP Registry includes all patients ages three (3) and older.
 We’ve added optional patient-reported outcomes (PROs), optional treatment targets, and optional treatment satisfaction questions.
 The updated Functional Communication Measures (FCMs) are easier to score and provide more detailed information to give clinicians a more complete understanding of their outcomes.
 The new reporting query tool gives users the ability to run customized and comprehensive analyses of their data benchmarked against the national data and organization data, if applicable.
-ASHA is also developing an Audiology Registry, which will be available in a future release of NOMS, to provide audiologists with a benchmarking tool that allows them to collect and report outcomes, as well.

 In addition to the updates that we’ve made to the web-based tool, we’ve also improved our options for electronic data transmission.
 The updated CSV and JSON file formats are more streamlined to make integration easier, and there is now an option for secure FTP file upload.
 We’re also developing SMART on FHIR applications that will make electronic data transmission easier for Epic and Cerner customers with FHIR-enabled software.
 View our frequently asked questions page related to electronic data submission for more information.